egig/egig.github.io/_posts/2019-06-10-a-way-to-do-group-by.md

 author: egig
 date: 2019-06-10 13:00:00+00:00
 layout: post
-slug: better-way-to-do-group-by
+slug: a-way-to-do-group-by
-title: Better Way to Do Group By
+title: A Way to Do Group By
 tags:
 - database
 - sql